adam-stanek/recompost/README.md

 chained decorators.

 As a side-effect this function removes `undefined` type from the resulting defaulted props.
-This means that the component at the example will retrieve props in shape `{ type: string }` instead of usual
-`{ type?: string | undefined }` which may help a lot while running TS in strict mode.
+This means that the component from the example will receive props in shape `{ type: string }` instead of `{ type?: string | undefined }` defined by the initial props.
+This may help a lot while running TS in strict mode.

 ## Handlers